 With its SALCOS concept®, (Salzgitter Low Carbon Steelmaking), SZAG is facing up to the challenging targets of the European Emissions Trading System (EU-ETS) to reduce CO2 emissions.
 The concept comprises the execution of all technical measures for achieving a significant, gradual reduction in CO2 emissions in SZFG's steel production at its Salzgitter facility while using existing production systems to the greatest extent possible.
-As part of this concept, SZAG has launched the GrInHy and "Wind Hydrogen" project.
+As part of this concept, SZAG has launched its "GrInHy/GrInHy2.0" and "Wind Hydrogen" project.
 Here, research is conducted into new ways of producing hydrogen that in the future may make a contribution towards the production of steel with significantly reduced CO2 emissions.
-You can find further information in Chapter IV.
-"The Environment" 3.
-"Emissions impacting climate" and at salcos.salzgitter-ag.de.
+You can find further information in Chapter "The Environment", "Emissions impacting climate" and at 7 https://salcos.salzgitter-ag.com/en/.

-IV.
 Environment

-1. Utilization of natural resources
+Utilization of natural resources